MLH1 gene: MedlinePlus Genetics (original) (raw)

 Normal Function

 The MLH1 gene provides instructions for making a protein that plays an essential role in repairing DNA.
-This protein helps fix errors that are made when DNA is copied (DNA replication) in preparation for cell division.
-The MLH1 protein joins with another protein called PMS2 (produced from the PMS2 gene), to form a two-protein complex called a dimer.
-This complex coordinates the activities of other proteins that repair errors made during DNA replication.
-The repairs are made by removing a section of DNA that contains errors and replacing the section with a corrected DNA sequence.
-The MLH1 gene is one of a set of genes known as the mismatch repair (MMR) genes.
-The MLH1 protein can also form a dimer with the MLH3 or PMS1 protein (each produced from different genes), but the function of these dimers is not well understood.
+This protein helps correct errors that are made when DNA is copied in preparation for cell division, a process called DNA replication.
+The MLH1 protein joins with another protein called PMS2 to form a two-protein complex called a dimer.
+This complex coordinates the activities of other proteins that are involved in repairing errors made during DNA replication.
+The section of DNA that contains an error is removed and replaced with a corrected DNA sequence.

 Constitutional mismatch repair deficiency syndrome